Leonid10011/ecommerce-frontend/README.md

 # E-Commerce Frontend in React with Material-UI
-## New Frontend developed at [Mater Branch](https://github.com/Leonid10011/ecommerce-frontend/tree/master)
+## New Frontend developed at [Master Branch](https://github.com/Leonid10011/ecommerce-frontend/tree/master)
 **[OLD Version]** I used this repository to make an first apporoach on developing an ecommerce project with React and MUI as frontend.The Code is poorly documented and also contains redundency, which is the reseaon I decided to rework it after I rework the backend.
 I used context API to handle the data, but I will exchange data handling with REDUX in the rework.
 MUI will be replaced with Tailwind.